IBM/ibm_zos_zosmf/docs/source/playbooks/sample_role_job_query.rst

            job_search_output_ddname: ["JESMSGLG"] # The list of spool files in which the match work will be done.
            # job_search_output_insensitive: True # Whether the comparison of job_search_output is case insensitive.
 Default is True
            # job_search_output_maxreturnsize: 1 # How many lines of contents from the first matched line in spool file will be returned when job_search_output is matched in job_search_output_ddname.
 Default is 1
+           job_save_output_localpath: "/tmp/job_output" # The local path on control node where the specified spool files will be saved to
+           job_save_output_ddname: ["JESYSMSG"] # The list of spool files which will be saved locally on control node

 .. note::